On this page...

 Volga Lake

-A green algae bloom is limiting visibility.
-Water temperatures is in the mid-70s.
-Black Crappie - Slow: Find crappie around structure, docks, or woody debris along the shore.
-Bluegill - Slow: Use a small hook tipped with a piece of worm around structure.
+Water clarity is improving with cooler temperatures.
+Black Crappie - Fair: Find crappie around structure, docks, or woody debris along the shore.
+Bluegill - Fair: Use a small hook tipped with a piece of worm around structure.
 Channel Catfish - Good: Trophy catfish are abundant in this lake.
 Look for areas with woody debris, submerged trees, and rocky habitat.
 Use a worm or stink bait fished on the bottom and wait for a tug on your line.
-Largemouth Bass - Slow: Try a jig tipped with a twister tail or shallow running crankbait along rocky shorelines.
+Largemouth Bass - Fair: Try a jig tipped with a twister tail or shallow running crankbait along rocky shorelines.

 Big Woods Lake